Feucs/cloudcomputing/README.md

 ## Step for Implementing the App
 <h4>Step 1 : Requirements in the project</h4>
 <br/>
-<p> Based on the guideline of the assignment, all the requirements are described.
-We followed all the requirements that have to be included in the application and designed our application.</p>
+<p>We followed all the requirements that have to be included in the application and designed our application based on the guideline provided by the instructor.</p>
 <br/>

 <h4>Step 2 : Setup a private GitHub repository</h4>
 <br/>
-<p>Based on the guideline of the assignment, all of our app documentation must be uploaded to a github repository.
-As a result, we've formed a private github group to which all project members will be invited, allowing them to easily update their work while also allowing group members to observe it.</p>
+<p>Based on the guideline of the assignment, all of our app documentation will be uploaded to a github repository.
+We've formed a private github group and invite all the team member, allowing them to easily update and collaborate the work.</p>
 <br/>

 <h4>Step 3 : Task Distribution</h4>